MLS: Medical Laboratory Science Courses

 1 sh (may not be repeated for credit)

-Prerequisite: (BSC 1086) AND (PCB 3063/L OR PCB 3063C) AND (BCH 3033/L OR BCH 3033C)
+Prerequisite: (PCB 3063 OR MLS 3194 OR PCB 3063C) AND (BCH 3033 OR MLS 3621 OR BCH 3033C)

-This class studies the role of blood vessels, platelets and coagulation factors in normal hemostasis.
+This class studies the role of blood vessels, platelets, and coagulation factors in normal hemostasis.
 Platelet morphology and function, laboratory tests for evaluation of platelets, and platelet disorders are evaluated.
 The study of coagulation factors, coagulation pathways, and inherited and acquired coagulation disorders allows students to evaluate normal fibrinolysis and disorders of fibrinolysis.
 Physiologic and pathologic coagulation inhibitors and their role in normal and abnormal hemostasis are taught to understand the diagnosis and management of hemorrhagic diseases.
 Thrombotic disorders and their management by anticoagulant therapy and fibrinolytic therapy are explained.
 Permission is required.
 MLS students are required to take the corresponding laboratory, MLS 4334L, as a co-requisite.

 MLS 4334L Hemostasis and Thrombosis Lab